 There are countless benefits of exercising your dog, from burning fat to improving the muscle tone.
 Exercise will prevent your dog from becoming overweight.
 Over the recent past, it has become a common sight to see individuals exercising their dog while cycling.

-Here are reasons against riding your bike while exercising your dog at the same time.
+For all the pet lovers here are the reasons against riding your bike while exercising your dog at the same time.

 It is easy to forget the welfare of the dog as the thrill of riding your bike increases.
 Most dogs can hardly keep up with the speed of a bike.
 Keen behavioral checks while exercising will reveal that they need to stop for a rest, smell, sniff, and have a drink of water.